droogadulce/cat-store/README.md

 Run `ng g c componentName` to create a component and automatically import it in app.module.ts.

 Run `ng g p pipeName` to create a custom pipe.

+Run `ng g d directiveName` to create a custom directive.